How to get the most out of your herbicide tank mixtures

 By Ron Townsend, M.S., technical services manager for Syngenta

-Barricade® 4FL and Barricade 65WG herbicides are premier pre-emergence herbicides that deliver low-rate, season-long efficacy against more than 30 of the most troublesome weeds, including crabgrass, oxalis and spurge.
+Barricade® 4FL and Barricade 65WG herbicides are premier pre-emergent herbicides that deliver low-rate, season-long efficacy against more than 30 of the most troublesome weeds, including crabgrass, oxalis and spurge.
 Barricade is effective on grass weeds and small-seeded dicot weeds prior to germination.
-However, tank mixtures are required to control perennial dicots weeds and grasses plus dicots post-germination.
+However, tank mixtures are required to control perennial dicot weeds and grasses plus weeds post-germination.

 - For sedges or grass weed control — Monument® 75 WG or Manuscript® herbicides can be added to the tank on bermudagrass and zoysiagrass lawns.

-- For season-long weed, grub, billbug and turf caterpillar control - Timing of a second Barricade application will coincide with a grub control application.
-Acelepryn® insecticide is a long-lasting diamide that can be applied in spring for season-long grub control.
-Ensure control by following the Acelepryn Grub, Billbug and Caterpillar Prevention Guarantee.
+- For season-long weed, grub, billbug and turf caterpillar control — Timing of a second Barricade application will coincide with a grub control application.
+Acelepryn® and Acelepryn Xtra insecticides can be applied in spring for season-long grub control.
+Ensure control by following the Grub, Billbug and Caterpillar Prevention Guarantee.

 - Other components may include iron and tank rinsate contributing to a complex tank mixture